 Hosts are not expected to provide food or beverages during league night.

-Attending members are encouraged to BYO.
+Attending members are encouraged to BYOB.